j-c-w/factory-data/conf/private/README.md

 to release a full data set yet.
 It is required that data be in here (or anywhere on the development/deployment machine) so it can be accessed from the DataLoader.

+The other thing that goes in this folder is the default queries.
+Although they could very well be requested by a POST request to the public/images/gen folder (as long as they are prefixed with KEEP so as not to be deleted), being in this folder means that they cannot be accessed externally (except through the example query system)